jyn514/GrepMe/README.md

   -v, --reverse-matching
                         only show messages that didn't match -V, --version         show version
+  -D, --delete-cached   delete cached credentials. useful if you mistype in
+                        the inital login prompt
 ```

-Note that `group` defaults to 'ACM'.
+Note that `group` defaults to '^ACM$'.
 Unicode is handled fine, see below.

 ## Example